Meet Our Doctors

 In the last year of vet school Dr. McArtor specialized in wildlife and exotics medicine spending time at numerous zoos including: Perth, Melbourne, Monarto, and Omaha’s Henry Doorly Zoo.
 She has also been a part of numerous wildlife research projects including working with: platypus, Australian rosellas, and midwestern USA grassland passerines as well as having a paper published on kangaroo poxviruses.
 Having a passion for conservation she has also volunteered at wildlife rehabilitation centers on Salt Spring Island, in B.C.
 Cananda, and in Thailand, and spent 4 weeks with a wildlife veterinarian in the field in South Africa where she did extensive work with white rhinos amongst other species.
 She is now currently volunteering with Featherhaven in Enumclaw.
 Needless to say Dr. McArtor will see most any species in addition to dogs and cats.

 In her spare time she and her husband enjoy most anything to do with outdoors and exercise including: hiking, camping, rock climbing, and are becoming more interested in mountaineering.
-She also enjoys playing music, reading, gardening, and traveling.
+They recently welcomed a new addition to their family, a lovely baby girl named Freya!
+When not enjoying her duties as a new mother, she also enjoys playing music, reading, gardening, and traveling.
 She had a pet duck in Australia named Abigail Thundertail, who is now living with a friend there, but who is still very much her pet at heart.